transitive-bullshit/ffmpeg-gl-transition/README.md

 - **support default values for gl-transition uniforms**
   - this is the reason a lot of gl-transitions currently appear to not function properly
 - remove restriction that both inputs be the same size
-- support general gl-transition uniforms
 - add gl-transition logic for aspect ratios and resize mode
 - transpile webgl glsl to opengl glsl via angle
+- support more data types of general uniform
+  - vectors
+  - matrices

 ## Related